 While the health and environmental damage caused by large-scale industrial livestock production should not be minimized, there are sustainable alternatives in the food world.
 Well-managed cattle can graze on land that can’t be used for crops, improving soil quality and can sequester carbon.
 Consider all of the inputs required to make an Impossible Burger.
 The mono-cropped soy, all of the fertilizers and pesticides, the fossil fuels for the tractors, transport and energy required to process it, the minerals that need to be mined, the labs, plastic…

-Compare that to cattle converting grass (a non-edible food on non-farmable land) to nutrient-dense meat that humans have thrive on.
+Compare that to cattle converting grass (a non-edible food on non-farmable land) to nutrient-dense meat that humans have thrived on.
 Meat is not the villain.
 Engineering ourselves away from nature is.
 And just because grass-fed beef is a small percentage of our supply doesn’t mean it’s not worth investing in.
 Saying you won’t eat meat because of factory farming is like saying you won’t eat vegetables because of GMOs.
 Think about the organic industry 20 years ago!

 I’ve written more here about the methane, water, and nutrition concerns around meat, and am working on a larger project illustrating why meat is not the problem, industrially raised food is.
 Impossible Burger and other tech solutions to food WILL NOT SAVE US.
 Engineering fake food in labs is not a better solution to regenerative agriculture.

 Furthermore, it is NOT MORE HUMANE to destroy soil and eliminate natural biodiversity by growing mono-crop soy for fake burgers, which require chemical agriculture.
 Think of all of the animals this type of farming kills!
 When you consider all of the microbes, insects, snakes, field mice, rabbits, birds, fish, and other native wildlife that is lost due to industrial farming techniques.
 Compare that to grazing animals raised in a natural way, restoring grasslands, increasing biodiversity, and improving soil health.
-Which practice do you feel causes least harm?
+Which practice do you feel causes the least harm?
 And fyi, these fake burgers were tested on animals.
 How do the animal rights groups feel about that?

 I love this quote by Dana Perls in an article criticizing food tech, “Instead of investing in risky new food technologies that are potential problems masquerading as solutions, shouldn’t we be investing in proven, beneficial, regenerative agriculture and transparent, organic food that consumers are actually demanding?”